If these temple walls could speak, they would tell a million stories. We go on another adventure with biodiversity conservationist Elsa Sattout.

 JUPITER, VENUS AND BACCHUS ~ BAALBECK

-Baalbeck’s temple of Jupiter was the biggest pagan temple dedicated to the god of the Roman Empire.
-The 54 massive granite columns were 30m high: the largest in the classical world.
-Recently, the temple underwent major renovations.
+Baalbeck’s Temple of Jupiter was the biggest pagan temple dedicated to the god of the Roman Empire.
+The 54 massive granite columns were 30 meters high: the largest in the classical world.

 The temple of Venus was constructed on a horseshoe-shaped base.
 Representations of doves and shells are still visible on the structure, which has been taken as evidence that it was dedicated to the Roman goddess.
 After you’ve visited the site, enjoy sfiha Baalbakieh at Lakkis Rest House (71 666029), Lebanese and Turkish delicacies at Jawhary (08 370240) or traditional Lebanese fare at Casino Ras El Ain (03 364802).